0dayz4dayz/0dayz4dayz/README.md

 I WANT SHDB. ~23.6TB (might be off on the size, i do a lot of drugs).

 I'LL KNOW IF IT'S REAL.
 I HAVE EVERY SAMPLE AND FAKE.
-DON'T EVEN TRY.
+DON'T EVEN TRY I WILL JAM A KEYPLUG SO FAR UP YOUR ASS.